josephg/bijective-varint-js/README.md

  *
  * The number must be within the javascript safe integer range (53 bits).
  *
- * This method only handles unsigned integers.
+ * NOTE: This method only handles unsigned integers.
 Use zigzag encoding for signed
  * integers before passing your number into this method.
+Eg encodeInto(zigzagEncode(num), ..)
  **/
-function varintEncodeInto(num: number, dest: Uint8Array, offset: number): number;
+function encodeInto(num: number, dest: Uint8Array, offset: number): number;

 /**
  * Decode the varint contained in a Uint8Array.
 The number is returned.